-In this study, we assume a 3.7% discount rate for students and a -0.3% discount rate for society and taxpayers.41 Similar to the sensitivity analysis of the alternative education variable, we vary the base case discount rates for students, taxpayers, and society on either side by increasing the discount rate by 10%, 25%, and 50%, and then reducing it by 10%, 25%, and 50%.
-Note that, because the rate of return and the payback period are both based on the undiscounted cash flows, they are unaffected by changes in the discount rate.
-As such, only variations in the net present value and the benefit-cost ratio are shown for students, taxpayers, and society in Table A1.4.
+In this study, we assume a 4.4% discount rate for students and a 0.2% discount rate for taxpayers and society.39 Similar to the sensitivity analysis of the alternative education variable, we vary the base case discount rates for students, taxpayers, and society on either side by increasing the discount rate by 10%, 25%, and 50%, and then reducing it by 10%, 25%, and 50%.

-As demonstrated in the table, an increase in the discount rate leads to a corresponding decrease in the expected returns, and vice versa.
-For example, increasing the student discount rate by 50% (from 3.7% to 5.6%) reduces the students' benefit-cost ratio from 4.4 to 3.8.
-Conversely, reducing the discount rate for students by 50% (from 3.7% to 1.9%) increases the benefit-cost ratio from 4.4 to 6.0.
+As demonstrated in Table A1.4, an increase in the discount rate leads to a corresponding decrease in the expected returns, and vice versa.
+For example, increasing the student discount rate by 50% (from 4.4% to 6.6%) reduces the students' benefit-cost ratio from 3.9 to 2.9.
+Conversely, reducing the discount rate for students by 50% (from 4.4% to 2.2%) increases the benefit-cost ratio from 3.9 to 5.6.
+The sensitivity analysis results for taxpayers and society show the same inverse relationship.

-40 Note that reducing the percent of students employed to 0% automatically negates the percent they earn relative to full earning potential, since none of the students receive any earnings in this case.
+38 Note that reducing the percent of students employed to 0% automatically negates the percent they earn relative to full earning potential, since none of the students receive any earnings in this case.

-41 These values are based on the baseline forecasts for the 10-year Treasury rate published by the Congressional Budget Office and the real treasury interest rates recommended by the Office of Management and Budget for 30-year investments.
+39 These values are based on the three-year average of the baseline forecasts for the 10-year Treasury rate published by the Congressional Budget Office and the real treasury interest rates reported by the Office of Management and Budget for 30-year investments.
 See the Congressional Budget Office "Table 5.
-Federal Student Loan Programs: Projected Interest Rates: CBO's July 2021 Baseline" and the Office of Management and Budget "Discount Rates for Cost-Effectiveness, Lease Purchase, and Related Analyses."
+Federal Student Loan Programs: Projected Interest Rates: CBO's May 2022 Baseline" and the Office of Management and Budget "Discount Rates for Cost-Effectiveness, Lease Purchase, and Related Analyses".